fridge24/hyprbinds/README.md

 Hyprbinds - A GUI tool for configuring Hyprland keybinds

 Hyprbinds is a tool that allows Hyprland users to easily add, remove and view existing keybinds.

 There is a visual representation of a keyboard the indicates which keys are bound.
-As well as simple dialogs to create a bind by selecting modkeys and a number or letter.
-The remove dialog allows users to enter a key view all binds for that key, and select which one they would like to remove.
-Supports some basic hyprland commands - will add the rest soon, as well as the ability write a custom command the same way you would in your hyprland.conf.
-For example, select exec as your command then enter your command in the input box beside it
+As well as simple dialogs to create a bind by selecting modkeys and a number or letter along with your desired command.
+The remove dialog allows users to enter a key, view all binds for that key, and then select which one they would like to remove.
+Or you can just view from the dropdown list of all binds.
+The application currently supports some basic hyprland commands - will add the rest soon, as well as the ability write a custom command the same way you would in your hyprland.conf.
+For example, select exec as your command then enter your custom command in the input box.

-NOTE: you WILL have to create a separate source file in your ~/.config/hypr dir name this file hyprland-keybinds.conf or if you would like edit the source code to define a custom path.
-Then remove all of your existing binds from your ~/.config/hypr/hyprland.conf and place them in this file.
-This is because the application reads the keybinds from a user defined config file as to not overwrite any content in your main hypr.conf
+NOTE: You WILL have to create a separate source file in your ~/.config/hypr directory.
+Name this file hyprland-keybinds.conf or if you would like, edit the source code to define a custom path.
+Then remove all of your existing keybinds from your ~/.config/hypr/hyprland.conf and place them in this file.
+This is because the application reads the keybinds from a user defined config file as to not overwrite any content in your main hypr.conf.
+I intend to add the ability to perform this task from the gui in the future.

-The application functions by extracting your current hyprland-keybinds.conf file to a json file.
-All bind edits within the application are written to the json file until the user selects apply.
-At that point the updated binds list from the json file is formatted, and re-applied to your hyprland-keybinds.conf.
+The application functions by extracting all the lines that contain binds from your current hyprland-keybinds.conf file to a json file.
+All bind additions and removals within the application are written to the json file until the user selects apply.
+At that point, the updated json binds list with whatever modifications you made is formatted and re-applied to your hyprland-keybinds.conf.
 The application also checks for duplicates to ensure that you do not add multiple binds with the same key strokes.
-(If you would like to exec multiple commands with a single keypress this must be maually configured in your keybinds file though multi command support is a future target.)
+(If you would like to exec multiple commands with a single keypress this must be maually configured in your hyprland-keybinds.conf file, though multi command support is another future target.

 No official packages or release yet - Will be officially released first for Arch linux then potentially other distros